hello-js/hello-index/README.md

 module.exports = index(__dirname)
 ```

-By default, all files and directories in `__dirname` will be added to the export list, matching case exactly.

-NOTE: Any dotfiles will be ignored.
+By default, all files and directories in `__dirname` will be added to the export list.
+All dotfiles will be ignored.

 ## API